timoa/nodejs-encryption-api-example/README.md

 - AES-256-CBC encryption that uses a random Initialization Vector (IV)
 - IV stored with the encrypted data (separate by a `:` character)
 - Dockerfile to generate the Docker image
+- Docker Compose file to launch the API and MongoDB official Docker images
 - Health check endpoint to check if the app is still alive
 - Logs with correlation ID
 - MongoDB as datastore (using Mongoose)